bonavadeur/ikukantai/README.md

 In order to help Kubernetes and Knative operating better in Distributed System like Edge-Cloud, we developed a more intelligent routing mechanism which take care of network latency between nodes, and resources in each node, and .etc.

 Many related works work in deploying Knative in Edge-Cloud, but they are not unified-system approaches.
-They don’t show the latency exists in Knative internally.
+They don’t clarify the latency that exists in Knative internally.

 In this project, we propose an approach that improves Knative from the inside, a Unified Serverless Platform for Distributed Systems.
 It is `ikukantai` (行く艦隊 - The iku Fleet - Hạm Đội Ikư - translated from Japanese).